ucsdwcsng/ece157A/README.md

     wiki.analog.com/university/tools/pluto/users/customizing

 This will require you to make an ssh or serial connection to the pluto device.
+The username/password are shown below:

     -user: root
     -password: analog

-Here, we'll show you how to ssh into the device:
+For this tutorial, we'll show you how to ssh into the device:

     ssh root@192.168.2.2

-Now, type these commands:
+After you have logged in by ssh, type the following commands:

     # fw_setenv attr_name compatible
     # fw_setenv attr_val ad9364